 Some you may be familiar with, others you may not be.

-If it’s the latter, then prepare your brain to embrace seeming gobbledygook and peculiar words which sound as purely fictitious as superkalafragalisticexpicalidocious.
+If it’s the latter, then prepare your brain to embrace seeming gobbledygook and peculiar words which sound as purely fictitious as superkalafragalisticexpicalidocious as we explore the oft-peculiar world of digital photo retouching terms.
 Bear with us on this though, as we’re duty-bound to make some semblence of meaning out for it for you.
 And explain in Layman’s Terms just what, for example, a ‘clone tool‘ is all about in the digital photo editing sphere.
 Which we can assure you has nothing to do with a sheep going by the name of ‘Dolly’.

-While side-stepping the risk of appearing a bit too ‘early learning’, we nonetheless feel that it’s important to share with you the fundamental terminology spoken of in the image retouching industry.
+While side-stepping the risk of appearing a bit too ‘early learning’, we nonetheless feel that it’s important to share with you the fundamental terminology spoken of in the image editing industry.
 And much closer to home; DT Towers.
-And what better way of finding out ‘what’s what‘ and indeed, ‘which is which‘, than by familiarizing ourselves with a rudimentary A – Z.
+And what better way of finding out ‘what’s what‘ and indeed, ‘which is which‘, than by familiarizing ourselves with a rudimentary A – Z of Digital Photo Retouching Terms.

 Where we glossary over some of the most frequented terms, phrases, parlance and accepted vernacular that will crop up in many of our future blogs.
 If you’ll excuse the pun.
 The pun being the word ‘Crop‘ for those already in possession of a smattering of entry-level knowledge in the digital photo enhancement practices field.

-Jargon-busting Words Commonly Used in Association with Image Manipulation
+Jargon-busting Words Commonly Used in Association with Digital Photo Retouching Terms

-We believe our jargon-busting A – Z guide to digital photo retouching protocols and principles (many of which you know you know, but you don’t actually, you KNOW know) will prove indispensable.
+We believe our jargon-busting A – Z guide to digital photo retouching terms – and their protocols and principles (many of which you know you know, but you don’t actually, you KNOW know) – will prove indispensable.
 Hopefully.
 If not, it should qualify as a fortitous SEO exercise on our part.

 So, short of letting trade secrets slip, what follows beneath is 26 key phrases and casual banter which – apart from ranking high up in search engine algorhythms – are frequently bandied about in our world.
 Yet to the casual observer might sound like unadulterated gibberish, balderdash, poppycock and/or piffle (delete as per your generation).